eclipse-che/che-operator/README.md

 To relaunch failed github action checks you have to use github ui(`Re-run jobs` button).
 Unfortunately you can't relanch only one special check for github actions, github doesn't support such case.

-### Debug test scripts

-To debug test scripts you can use the "Bash debug" VSCode extension.
-For a lot of test scripts you can find different debug configurations in the `.vscode/launch.json`.

-### Local debug che-operator(outside cluster)

-To run che-operator in debug mode you can use `local-debug.sh` script.
-After process execution you should attach IDE debugger to debug port: 2345.
-Also you can see this port number in the process output.
-`local-debug.sh` script has got two arguments:
- - `-n` - Eclipse Che installation namespace.
-Default value is `che`.
- - `-cr` - path to the custom resource yaml definition.
-Default value points to file `./deploy/crds/org_v1_che_cr.yaml`.
-For VSCode we have launch.json configuration `Che Operator`.
-So in the VSCode debugger you can find this debug configuration, select it, click `Start debugging` button.
-VSCode will attach debugger to che-operator process.

 ### Check che-operator compilation

 To check Che operator compilation you can use command: